Glastonbury Abbey is closed due to COVID-19 Pandemic

 Adult Education Courses & Days of Reflection

-Under the category of "Days of Reflection" we are offering four "part of the day" opportunities to reflect.
+Under the category of "Days of Reflection" we are offering 8 different opportunities to reflect.
 For details on these "days" please click here.

 Faith & Film Series

-For the seventh year we will explore aspects of faith, spirituality, courage, love, evil, forgiveness, and redemption through the lens of film.
-We have a number of exciting changes in our upcoming programs.
-Movies begin promptly at 6:30 p.m.
-Discussion will follow the movie.
+For the 10th year we will explore aspects of faith, spirituality, courage, love, evil, forgiveness, and redemption through the lens of film.
+We have two matinees scheduled for November and February this year.
+Evening movies begin promptly at 6:30 p.m. and matinees at 2:30 p.m.
+Discussions will follow the movies.
 Tea, coffee and snacks will be served.
 We invite you to come early with friends and bring a sandwich.
-All films will be shown on Thursday evenings in the Morcone Center.
+All films will be shown on Thursday in the Morcone Center.
 Glastonbury Abbey holds the appropriate movie site licensing to show all films.
 Donations are gratefully accepted.
-Please click here for a 2016-17 schedule of films.
+Please click here for a 2019-20 schedule of films.

 Women's Spirituality Group

-Anam Cara provides an opportunity for women to focus on spiritual growth in an open, nurturing environment.
-Held at the Held at the Morcone Conference Center on the second Friday of each month at 7 pm.
-Contact Ellie Devine at 781-635-6073 for more information.
+Anam Cara is the women's spirituality group at the Abbey which offers women the opportunity to share a spiritual journey together.
+Held at the Morcone Conference Center on the second Friday of each month at 7 pm from September through June.
+All are welcome!
+Contact Ellie Devine at email@example.com for more information.

 Food for Thought Brunch

 A weekly simple supper of soup and bread, followed by a spiritual reflection given by both noted lay scholars and a variety of clergy.
 All suppers and discussions are held on Tuesday evenings at the Morcone Conference Center.
-For a listing of the 2017 Lenten offerings please click here .
+For a listing of the 2020 Lenten offerings please click here.

 Holy Thursday, Good Friday and the Easter Vigil make up the Easter Triduum, a single celebration of Paschal Mystery spread over three days, the center and high point of which is the Easter Vigil.
 For more info please click here.

-For further information on special events at the Abbey, such as, the Trinity Institute Conference and the arts & crafts fair, please click here.
+For further information on special events at the Abbey, such as, the Blessing of the Animals and the arts & crafts fair, please click here.

 Walk the Labyrinth